Chapter 9. SQL-Invoked Routines

 • The static method can modify the OUT or INOUT argument by assigning a value to the sole element of the argument array.

 • A procedure can return one or more result sets.
-These are instantiated as JDBC ResultSet objects by the Java static and returned in array arguments of the method.
+These are instantiated as JDBC ResultSet objects by the Java static method and returned in the array arguments of the method.
 The signature of the Java method for a procedure that has N declared parameters and returns M result sets has the following pattern.
-The N parameters corresponding to the signature of the declared SQL procedure are defined first, followed by M parameters as ResultSet arrays.
+The N parameters corresponding to the signature of the declared SQL procedure come first, followed by M parameters as ResultSet arrays.

 void methodName(<arg1>, ... <argN>, ResultSet[] r1, ..., ResultSet[] rM)